KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-mycroft-bridge by oenstrom](https://github.com/oenstrom/MMM-mycroft-bridge)